Having a Special Child Can be a Wonderful Experience

 It was sort of like an assumption from the doctors a few days after she was born.
-They said that it’s not really clear, they can’t say this for sure, but something looks suspicious to them.
+They said that it’s not really clear, they can’t say this for sure, but something looks suspicious.
 And we probably should take her to a specialist in a month.

-But I knew deep down inside me that something is not right.
-And I remember that the feeling was like someone hit me in a stomach.
-And in the same time my body was shaking and the room was spinning around me, as I realized the reality – special needs child.
+But I knew deep down inside me that something was not right.
+And I remember that the feeling was like someone hit me in the stomach.
+And at the same time, my body was shaking, and the room was spinning around me as I realized the reality – special needs child.

 I can think of several reasons why the general opinion is: Having a special child is terrible and horrifying.

-When I was a child, I adopted a program: having whatever handicap is “God forbid”.
-Simply by observing the adults, how they were commenting on someone that is handicap or have a child with disabilities, I got the message that it is something really bad, and that God should “forbid” this kind of “tragedy” to happen.
+When I was a child, I adopted a program: having whatever handicap is “God forbid.”
+Simply by observing the adults, how they were commenting on someone that is handicapped or have a child with disabilities, I got the message that it is something really bad and that God should “forbid” this kind of “tragedy” to happen.

-Those comments were full of feeling sorry for the handicap person and their close family.
-And were full of assumptions told in their name, like “Of course Laila’s kid cannot go to normal school.
+Those comments were full of feeling sorry for the handicapped person and their close family.
+And were full of assumptions told in their name, like “Of course, Laila’s kid cannot go to normal school.
 How could he?
 Oh, poor Laila”.
 Or, “They cannot plan long trip.
 You know, because their daughter can’t…….” whatever.

-Now I know that what is consider to be “normal”, is actually debatable.
+Now I know that what is considered “normal” is actually debatable.

 Second, we have the feeling that we control everything that is happening in our life.
-That’s why most of us develop rigid believes, hoping that it will help us live in predicted lines and boundaries that we create in our lives.
+That’s why most of us develop rigid beliefs, hoping that they will help us live in predicted lines and boundaries that we create in our lives.

-Every time that something is happening to us that we have no control of, we see it like a tragedy.
-We see it as failure and lack of capability to control things.
+Every time something happens to us that we have no control of, we see it as a tragedy.
+We see it as a failure and lack of capability to control things.

 That happens especially when we live unconsciously and react by habit.
 Of course, life has its ways to prove us wrong and to show us that not just that we can’t control everything, but that we shouldn’t focus on controlling things.
-Instead we should focus on flexibility and be capable to adjust.
-Dr. Bruce Lipton says “Rigid beliefs create challenges”.
-That means that, flexibility and ability to adjust creates solutions.
+Instead, we should focus on flexibility and be capable of adjusting.
+Dr. Bruce Lipton says, “Rigid beliefs create challenges.”
+That means that flexibility and the ability to adjust create solutions.

-Fifth, it depends in which country you live in the moment.
-How your culture sees persons with disabilities?
+Fifth, it depends on which country you live in the moment.
+How does your culture see persons with disabilities?
 Is the state involved in helping and supporting families with special children?
 Are there safe sidewalks and public transport appropriate for persons with disability?
-Are disabilities taboo in that country or there are open discussions about inclusion and what can be done in public interest that would provide best conditions possible for this person?
+Are disabilities taboo in that country, or there are open discussions about inclusion and what can be done in public interest that would provide best conditions possible for this person?
 If you don’t have positive answers to these questions, chances are that this will add to your negative emotions.

 These are the reasons that come on top of my mind.

-Well, having a special child, or live with any disability is not abnormal.
-In this moment there are roughly 650 million people around the world that live with disability.
-That tells us that it’s time to change our definition for “normal” child, normal man/woman, normal family and so on.
-Not just that we need to change it, but we don’t require label of that kind at all.
+Well, having a special child or living with any disability is not abnormal.
+At this moment, there are roughly 650 million people worldwide that live with a disability.
+That tells us that it’s time to change our definition for “normal” child, normal man/woman, normal family, and so on.
+Not just that we need to change it, but we don’t require a label of that kind at all.
 How about the term “different”?

-If we feel negative emotions from comparing our experience with “having healthy child” experience, we should ask ourselves if this is completely appropriate comparison?
-Are we sure that only if we have healthy child, we can be happy?
+Suppose we feel negative emotions from comparing our experience with the “having healthy child” experience.
+In that case, we should ask ourselves if this is a completely appropriate comparison?
+Are we sure that we can be happy only if we have a healthy child?

-Are we sure that all parents who have a healthy child live happy and fulfilled lives, free of challenges?
+Are we sure that all parents who have a healthy child live happily and fulfill lives, free of challenges?

 What if this is the best thing that could’ve happened?
-What if because this experience we will read more, understand more, be more compassionate and be a better person for ourselves and the world?
+What if, because of this experience, we will read more, understand more, be more compassionate and be a better person for ourselves and the world?